MichaelCurrin/grails-quickstart/README.md

 # Grails Quickstart
 > A simple auto-generated Grails app

-This doesn't do much so just serves as a reference for myself on how a Grails app is setup.

 ## Sample

 ![sample](sample.png)

-## About
+## Purpose

+This project is a simple Grails-baseed web-app.

+This doesn't do much so just serves as a reference for myself on how a Grails app is setup.

+I didn't change any code from the auto-generated quickstarted - I just added docs.

+## How to create a Grails scaffold

 This project was created with Grails Application Forge service.

 - http://start.grails.org/

 The service lets you download a zip file with the Generate button or a curl command (using your app name).
-The default settings were used - a web app and the latest Grails.
+The default settings were used - a web app, though you can choose React, REST API, etc. The latest Grails version was used.

 ```sh
 $ curl -O start.grails.org/grailsQuickstart.zip -d version=4.0.3